 We live in an age where disruptive technologies are transforming the global economy, and the real estate sector is no exception.

-Old business practices are being swept away by new advances in fields such as artificial intelligence, big data, cloud computing and robotics, known amongst the industry as ‘proptech’.
-These advancements look to iron out inefficiencies and improve the consumer experience.
+Old business practices are being swept away by new advances in fields such as artificial intelligence, big data, cloud computing and robotics, known amongst the industry as ‘proptechs’.
+Proptechs, and these technological advancements, look to iron out inefficiencies and improve the consumer experience.

-Australian companies are at the forefront of this of innovation.
-Here’s a quick look at some of the hundreds of local start-ups that are revolutionising the way property is designed, constructed, managed and marketed.
+Several Australian companies are at the forefront of this of innovation.
+Here’s a quick look at some of the hundreds of local start-up proptechs that are revolutionising the way property is designed, constructed, managed and marketed.

 Inspace’s world-first software automatically converts architects’ CAD designs into virtual reality.
 It is transforming the way buildings are designed, built and sold by immersing people in interactive virtual worlds where they can tweak designs and change the layout of internal walls, equipment, furniture and the like.
 It is already in use by big property players such as Charter Hall, JLL and CBRE.